 - A representative who gets a "right to sue" letter

-- Has 90 days from receipt of the letter in which to record a common suit against the business
+- Has 90 days from receipt of the letter in which to record a suit against the business

 Right to Time Off Work in Arizona

-If you need assistance Arizona Labor Laws, you can post your legal need on UpCounsel’s marketplace.
+If you need assistance with Arizona Labor Laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel receives merely the top 5 percent of attorneys to its site.
 Attorneys on UpCounsel come from law schools all over the nation.